Please provide your details below for booking communication. We will connect with you shortly.

 MOMA twins have a single placenta and both babies are moving around within the same sac.
 They also have the same genetic material.

 A Transvaginal ultrasound scan may be needed to improve the detail of the pictures.
-If you are having Transvaginal scan the procedure will be explained to you.
-Following this, Your verbal consent will obtained to doctor this part of the procedure.
+If you are having a Transvaginal scan the procedure will be explained to you.
+Following this, your verbal consent will be obtained to doctor this part of the procedure.
 A second lady staff member will also be in the room during your transvaginal scan.

 Transvaginal ultrasound is similar to a gynecological examination.
-You will be covered with sheet.
+You will be covered with a sheet.
 A small ultrasound probe will be inserted into the vagina.
-The probe is moved in the vagina and picture taken.
+The probe is moved in the vagina and pictures are taken.

 15 Yr. of Exp. & Well Trained Staff.